 It seems clear that social networking sites are here to stay.
 Millions of people use them, and developers create applications that depend upon these sites.
 But ultimately they'll need to generate revenue if they're going to stick around.

-Learn more about social networking by following the links on the next page.
+Learn more about social networking by following the links below.